 With the exception of Brian Boru's March', which is given the menacing

-treatment it deserves, and extracts from an ancient poem said to have
+treatment it deserves, and extracts from an ancient poem said to

-I suppose it would have been easy enough
+something much deeper, I suppose it would have been easy enough

 thought gone into this work.
 It hangs together really well.

-There are more instruments on this than you'd find at a fleadh, played
+There are more instruments on this than you'd find at a fleadh,

-with my favourite tune.
+wouldn't trust with my favourite tune.
 This has the feel of a concert

 version of a much more complex production; I'd like to see it as